BEHAVIOR DESIGN IN HEALTHCARE

 So what’s the missing piece in healthcare?
 Coaches.

-In order to change the lifelong habits and behaviors that have led patients to their current state of health, they need guidance on how to change their behavior and develop healthy new habits.
+They need guidance on how to change their behavior and develop healthy new habits.

 By providing a simple and accessible solution that narrows the patient’s focus to a few key behaviors, our AI is able to guide patients to a better quality of life.

-• Chart shows that blood sugar levels started to stabilize gradually during the duration of the program.
 We observed that many patients had higher glucose values at the beginning of the program and at the beginning of the pandemic (- March and April 2020)

 What is a great platform without a great outcome and impact?